vantran9867/Python_Studying_E4/README.md

 # E4_coronavirus:
-In this exercise, learner will creat a map plot which shows the trend of corona virus case in Australia and Viet Nam.
+In this exercise, the learner created a graph which compares the trends of daily coronavirus cases between Australia and Vietnam.

-Json data was introduced in the last lesson.
-At the moment, learner has no idea what she needs to do.
+The graph was based on the daily COVID-19 cases recorded in Australia and Vietnam from 22/1/2020 to 22/2/2021.

+In this project, the learner practiced plotting graphs on matplotlib using the JSON data.
+The "Date" format was researched and practiced.

+Pipnv was installed for the project.